xTonyYu/Plum-and-Pear-api/README.md

 # Plum & Pear server API

-This the Plum & Pear server API for the Plum & Pear Store.
+This is the Plum & Pear server API for the Plum & Pear Store.
 Plum & Pear Store is a use case of useing an e-commerce template that serves both the customers and the shop owner.
 It provides product infomation, create account, login, and the ability to add porduct to favorite.
 The owner has a dashboard to see highlevel information of the inventory and the sales/revenue numbers.
 The owner would able to vew, create, update and delete inventory.

 ## Plum & Pear Store: https://github.com/xTonyYu/Plum-and-Pear-client